 Books in Motion Audiobooks is rolling right along.
 All six Jake Samson mysteries and Blackjack are available on CDs and MP3 downloadable.

 What else is new:

-I’m happy to say I’ve been invited to join the Perseverance Press Authors’ blog at http://getitwriteblog.wordpress.com.
+I’m happy to say I’ve joined the Perseverance Press Authors’ blog at http://getitwriteblog.wordpress.com.
 There are some terrific writers involved in this group effort, so check it out.
-Should be fun.